The Stakeholder Centered Coaching Process

 Every month the leader asks stakeholders to provide a few practical feedforward suggestions as it relates to his/her leadership growth areas.

 B2.
 Stakeholder-Based Monthly Action Planning

 The leader thinks through the feedforward suggestions from the stakeholders and drafts a monthly action plan.
-During the coaching session the leaders works on skill development and finalizes an action plan which the leader is committed to execute during the next month.
-After the coaching session the leader responds to the stakeholders informing them about his/her action plan.
+During the coaching session, the leaders work on skill development and finalize an action plan which the leader is committed to executing during the next month.
+After the coaching session, the leader responds to the stakeholders, informing them about his/her action plan.